Trying to find supplements for histamine intolerance that actually work? I've got you!

 A randomized, double-blind study using 300 mg freeze-dried Urtica dioica to treat patients with allergic rhinitis found that 69 of patients who participated in the study rated it as more effective than a placebo .
 Another 58 percent felt it was effective in relieving their symptoms.

 It's interesting that this treatment has been effective, despite the fact that the stinging hairs themselves contain histamine.
 The reason for this, is because histamine has the ability to work as a local regulator to modulate immune response, therefore resulting in reduced symptoms!

-The all-natural supplement contains stinging nettles leaf, N-acetyl cysteine, quercetin, bromelain and vitamin C, all of which have been demonstrated to be top superpowers for reducing histamine-associated symptoms [1-10].
+The all-natural supplement contains stinging nettles leaf, quercetin, bromelain and vitamin C, all of which have been demonstrated to be top superpowers for reducing histamine-associated symptoms [1-10].

-In other words, Natural D-Hist combines all of the best histamine-healing remedies into one single supplement of perfectly proportioned dosages for maximum symptom relief.
+In other words, Anti-Hist combines all of the best histamine-healing remedies into one single supplement of perfectly proportioned dosages for maximum symptom relief.

 Antihistamine Supplements: Conclusion

 Whichever supplements you choose to take, be sure that they are using high quality sources with clean ingredients - including the capsules - and are third party tested to ensure they contain all of the ingredients they claim to, in the therapeutic levels you need.

 The same ingredient can really vary in quality and potency.
 Think for example about two apple pies: one is made with organic, homegrown, apples freshly picked from the garden.
 The other is made from mass-produced, inorganic apples that were slightly spoiled and didn't want to be thrown out.
 Which is going to be more nutritious and will make you feel better?
 I'm guessing the first pie!